DAB0mB/get-updates/README.md

 ## Download
 The source is available for download from [GitHub](http://github.com/DAB0mB/get-updates).
-Alternatively, you can install using Node Package Manager (`npm`):
+Alternatively, you can install using:

-    npm install mongodb-get-updates
+- `npm install mongodb-get-updates`
+- `meteor add dab0mb:get-updates`